gcp-development/web-application/README.md

 ![image](https://user-images.githubusercontent.com/76512851/229612684-30c3e220-c14f-42b5-860a-36c118b0034f.png)

-Note: A Rust implementation of a IFPS node ([iroh](https://iroh.computer/)) is currently being developed.
+Note: A Rust implementation of a IPFS node ([iroh](https://iroh.computer/)) is currently being developed.
 But unfortunately is not mature enough for the examples needed.

 <hr>